All Episodes

 So there are serious problems.

-And we've got the uh the media, the leftists totally circling the wagons here.
+And we've got the media, the leftists totally circling the wagons here in order to protect Obama.

-In order to protect Obama, we borrow more than four billion dollars a day.
+We borrow more than $4 billion a day.

 I don't think the moderators last night asked one question about the deficit or our national debt.

-It never crossed their minds because all they wanted at the end of that night was for the viewers to think the Republicans are killers, haters, racists, bigots, all that rot gut garbage.
+It never crossed their minds because all they wanted at the end of that night was for the viewers to think the Republicans are killers, haters, racist bigots, all that rot gut garbage.

-Here, this is this is uh this uh grab sound by number five.
+Here, this is grabs down by number five.

 That's how the whole thing was set up.